kamalafidele/kamalafidele/README.md

 I am currently learning software engineering at Rwanda Coding Academy.<br>
 I

-FIND ME ON SOCIAL MEDIA:
+## FIND ME ON SOCIAL MEDIA:

 ![Twitter URL](https://img.shields.io/twitter/url?style=social&url=https%3A%2F%2Ftwitter.com%2FKamalaFidele)

 ## PROJECTS
-1. MBONERA
+# MBONERA
    This is an online platform which helps people to get their lost official documents such as Passports, VISAs, National IDs, Driving licenses.. by connecting them with those who have found them.
    ## Link: mbonera.live
-2. JustDoIt
+# JUSTDOIT
-   JustDoIt is a social platform where people discuss world matters and interesting topics that you like..
+   This is a social platform where people discuss world matters and interesting topics that you like..

 ## TECHNOLOGIES